wholingfei/spexwavepy/docs/source/example.rst

    Local wavefront curvature of HKB mirror after cropping the abnormal data.

-We can also plot the wavefron local curvature changed by the VKB mirror.
+We do the same for the VKB mirror.

 .. figure:: _static/VKB_1.png
    :width: 80%

    Local wavefront curvature of VKB mirror.

-We do linear fitting for the measured local wavefront curvature data.
+We then do the linear fitting for the measured local wavefront curvature data.
-From the following figure we can see clearly the linear relation predicted by the theory.
+From the following figure we can see the linear relation predicted by the theory clearly.
 The nominal angle :math:`\theta` is at the position where the fitted slope is close to 0.

 .. figure:: _static/KBalign.png